jklebes/cardamom-samplers/README.md

 ```

 ## Using
 It's a library.
-It has no main exectuable.
+It has no main exectuable other than the test/ examples.

+Use the samplers in a fortran program.

-It exposes functions:
+It exposes functions ``MHMCMC``, ``DEMCz``:

 ### Example
 ```fortran